27 Father’s Day Activities That Appeal to Every Kind of Dad

 This one can go one of two ways—you and your siblings either recreate the play you painstakingly wrote, starred and directed in the summer of 1999 or have your kids put on a performance for grandpa.
 Either way, there's bound to be plenty of laughs.
 Just don't forget to film the event.

 17. Host a Sports TournamentHe’s always bragging about what a great hooper he was back in his heyday so why not challenge that legendary athleticism?
-If it’s safe to do so, you can go to the park or plan something in your backyard for a day of fun sporting activities.
-Think basketball (this portable hoop should help with the social distancing), bocce ball, flag football, croquet and even bowling.
+Go to the park or plan something in your backyard for a day of fun sporting activities.
+Think basketball (this portable hoop should help with that), bocce ball, flag football, croquet and even bowling.
 Raise the stakes by allocating prizes—loser has to take out the garbage for the week or mow the lawn for the month.

 Long before you were old enough to hit up karaoke bars, Dad was your first singing partner.
 Curate a playlist full of your favorite hits from back in the day and take a nice car ride like the old times.
 Songs like Luther Vandross’ “Dance with My Father,” and Bruce Springsteen’s “My Father’s House” are sure to bring tears to his eyes.